microsoft/vscode-ai-toolkit/remote-finetuning.md

 | `storageAccountName`, `fileShareName` `acaEnvironmentName`, `acaEnvironmentStorageName`, `acaJobName`,  `acaLogAnalyticsName` | These parameters are used to name the Azure resources for provision.
 You can input a new, unused resource name to create your own custom-named resources, or you can input the name of an already existing Azure resource if you'd prefer to use that.
 For details, refer to the section [Using existing Azure Resources](#using-existing-azure-resources). |

 #### Using existing Azure Resources
-If you have existing Azure resources that need to be configured for fine-tuning, you can specify their names in the `./infra/provision/finetuning.parameters.json` file and then run the `AI Toolkit: Provision Azure Container Apps job for fine-tuning.` from the command palette.
+If you have existing Azure resources that need to be configured for fine-tuning, you can specify their names in the `./infra/provision/finetuning.parameters.json` file and then run the `AI Toolkit: Provision Azure Container Apps job for fine-tuning` from the command palette.
 This will update the resources you've specified and create any that are missing.

 For example, if you have an existing Azure container environment, your `./infra/finetuning.parameters.json` should look like this: